-- 9.7.10 enforcement issues relating to the exercise of the Council's functions under Part VII of the Town and Country Planning Act 1990 which the Senior Manager Planning considers should be determined by the Planning Committee having regard to guidance approved by the Planning Committee on this matter. - 9.7.11 To exercise the Council's functions in relation to the survey, diversion, stopping up and creation of public rights of way in cases where objections have been made and not withdrawn. - 9.7.12 The Planning Committee will operate in accordance with a specific Code of Conduct and Protocol included in this Constitution at Part E Section 10.
+- 9.7.10 enforcement issues relating to the exercise of the Council's functions under Part VII of the Town and Country Planning Act 1990 which the Senior Manager Planning considers should be determined by the Planning Committee having regard to guidance approved by the Planning Committee on this matter. - 9.7.11 The Planning Committee will operate in accordance with a specific Code of Conduct and Protocol included in this Constitution at Part E Section 10.